InSourceIO/InSourceIO.github.io/_posts/articles/2018-05-31-stateless-api-security-with-spring-boot-part-2.md

 }
 ```

 This is the easiest place I can think of to place our custom auth scheme logic.
-The `UserDetailsService` is usually used to convert a username into a `UserDetails`.
+The `AuthenticationUserDetailsService` is usually used to convert a principal/credentials pair into a `UserDetails`.
 But we can easily use it to do some validation first.
-The `Authorization` header value is passed in, so we can use that to convert to a user however we wish to.
+The `Authorization` header value is passed in the `PreAuthenticatedAuthenticationToken`, so we can use that to convert to a user however we wish to.

 First, we validate that the header value is in the right format.
 Marginally expensive, but negligible in the scheme of things.

 Then we parse the `apiKey` from the header.
 Once we have this, we're in the driver's seat as to how we implement the lookup/conversion.
+You can look up the user in an API key provisioning database or load them from a JWT.
 You can also place roles or other information in this `User` object, or define your own custom `UserDetails` implementation.

 What's missing from this example is what happens if the `apiKey` is invalid.
 Just throw an exception similar to the above validation logic.
 By the way, here's that exception: